eversinc33/Banshee/README.md

 * Hiding only on special ocassion, e.g. on opening of task manager, to avoid patchguard crashes
 * Backdoor authentication as described in the phrack article linked above
 * removing kernel callbacks
-* more kernel callbacks
+* enumerating more kernel callbacks
 * remove threads from PspCidTable: https://www.unknowncheats.me/forum/anti-cheat-bypass/455676-remove-systemthread-pspcidtable.html

 ## Credits

-* Some offset code from: https://github.com/Idov31/Nidhogg
+* Some offset code from and feature inspiration (please check out, great project): https://github.com/Idov31/Nidhogg
 * Great introduction to drivers: https://www.codeproject.com/articles/9504/driver-development-part-1-introduction-to-drivers
 * Great overview of techniques: https://www.cyberark.com/resources/threat-research-blog/fantastic-rootkits-and-where-to-find-them-part-1
 * WinDbg and the Windows Internals book for helping me (kinda) understand what I am doing here lol
+* Windows Kernel Programming by Pavel Yosifovich.
+Great book that I should have read before starting this